Stability conditions for polarised varieties: Introduction

 \begin{enumerate}[(i)]

+\item We reduce to the above finite dimensional moment map problem on $B$ by perturbing the relatively K\"ahler metric on $\L$ in such a way that the only obstruction to solving the $Z$-critical equation arise from the automorphisms of the central fibre $(X_0,L_0)$.
+This uses a quantitative version of the implicit function theorem, and occupies much of the paper.

-\item We show that the $Z$-critical equation can, locally, be viewed as a moment map.
-More precisely, the automorphism group of $(X_0,L_0)$ acts on $B$, and we show that with respect to a natural K\"ahler metric we produce on $B$, the condition that the K\"ahler metric on the fibre is $Z$-critical is closely related to being a zero of the moment map.
-This can be viewed as an analogue of the Fujiki-Donaldson moment map picture for the cscK equation \cite{fujiki, donaldson-moment}, but we take a new approach that gives slightly weaker results but much greater flexibility.
+\item We show that the $Z$-critical equation can, locally, be viewed as a moment map on a given orbit.
+More precisely, the automorphism group of $(X_0,L_0)$ acts on $B$, and on each orbit in $B$ we show that with respect to a natural K\"ahler metric we produce on $B$, the condition that the K\"ahler metric on the fibre is $Z$-critical is essentially the moment map for the action of the associated maximal compact subgroup action.
+This can be viewed as an orbit-wise analogue of the Fujiki-Donaldson moment map picture for the cscK equation \cite{fujiki, donaldson-moment}, but we take a new approach that gives weaker results but much greater flexibility.
 It is then important that the phase inequalities involved in the definition of $Z$-stability correspond exactly to the weight inequalities arising from the finite dimensional moment map problem.

-\item We reduce to the above finite dimensional moment map problem on $B$ by perturbing the relatively K\"ahler metric on $\L$ in such a way that the only obstruction to solving the $Z$-critical equation arise from the automorphisms of the central fibre $(X_0,L_0)$.
-This uses a quantitative version of the implicit function theorem.

-\item This step is really the heart of the matter.
-We show that, in our local finite-dimensional moment map problem, stability implies the existence of a zero of the moment map; this does not follow from any Kempf-Ness type results due to the locality of our problem.
-The main tool is the equivariant Darboux theorem, which allows us to reduce to a more linear problem in symplectic geometry.
-We expect this step to be broadly applicable to questions in K\"ahler geometry. \end{enumerate}
+\item We show that, in our local finite-dimensional moment map problem, stability implies the existence of a zero of the moment map, which thus produces $Z$-critical K\"ahler metrics by the first step.
+This relies on a local version of the Kempf-Ness theorem proven in \cite[Section 4.2]{DMS}. \end{enumerate}

+This basic strategy is analogous to work of Br\"onnle and Sz\'ekelyhidi \cite{bronnle, szekelyhidi-deformations}, with the difference arising from the fact we consider a \emph{sequence} of moment maps and a strictly K-semistable manifold.

-As part of step $(i)$, we obtain analougues of several important tools in the study of cscK metrics, such as the Futaki invariant associated to holomorphic vector fields, and an energy functional analogous to Mabuchi's K-energy.
+As part of step $(ii)$, we obtain analogues of several important tools in the study of cscK metrics, such as the Futaki invariant associated to holomorphic vector fields, and an energy functional analogous to Mabuchi's K-energy.
 The local moment map picture also quite formally produces the local converse to Theorem \ref{intromainthm}.
 Let us say that $(X,L)$ is \emph{locally asymptotically $Z$-stable} if the phase inequality holds for all test configurations produced from the Kuranishi space $B$ of its cscK degeneration.

 \begin{theorem} With the above setup, $(X,kL)$ admits $Z$-critical K\"ahler metrics for all $k \gg 0$ if and only if it is locally asymptotically $Z$-stable. \end{theorem}

 Thus we have proven a version of the large volume limit of Conjecture \ref{intromainconjecture}.
 There is an interesting interpretation of this result in terms of local wall-crossing.
 Wall-crossing phenomena arise when one can vary the stability condition, and one then expects the resulting moduli spaces to undergo birational transformations.
 The strictly stable locus is unchanged by suitably small changes of the stability condition, and the interesting question concerns the semistable locus.
 The above then demonstrates that the algebro-geometric walls, governed by $Z$-stability, agree with the differential-geometric walls, governed by the existence of $Z$-critical K\"ahler metrics.